thinkst/canarytokens-docs/docs/guide/windows-directory-token.md

 Create a Canarytoken, by choosing “Windows Directory Browsing" from the Canarytoken's list.

-Leave a reasonable comment to remind you where you will deploy the toCanarytokenken and then download the generated file.
+Leave a reasonable comment to remind you where you will deploy the Canarytoken and then download the generated file.

 This offers you a download of a desktop.ini file (inside of a zip file).
 Simply create a folder on a Windows machine of your choice, and place the desktop.ini file in it.
 If an attacker browses that directory, you will get your console alert.